NIVANorge/datasetcreator/README.md

 ```

 by default if the `.env` variable `STORAGE_PATH` is not set this will export locally to the `./catalog` folder.

-A local `thredds` server that reads these files can be started using
+A local `thredds` server that reads these files can be started using docker

 ```base
 docker compose up